 Germany is the fifth-largest ecommerce market in the world.
 The total projected revenue for 2019 is 57.8 billion euros.
-It is the second-largest market in Europe after the UK.
+It is the second-largest market in Europe after the ecommerce in the UK.
 It is viewed by many as one of the primary drivers of the digital European economy.

 The most popular online stores (in order) are Amazon, Otto, Zalando, Notebooksbilliger, MediaMarkt, Lidl, Bonprix, Cyberport, Conrad, and Alternate.
 Amazon accounts for a whopping 27% of all ecommerce sales.

 The average conversion rate in Germany is 2.22%.
 This is a comparatively high conversion rate, surpassing that of the United States and the UK.
 It’s important, however, to understand that the German ecommerce market also has one of the highest return rates in the world, up to 70% for some sectors.